ablanco1950/RecognizeTrafficSign/README.md

 In the images, the traffic signs are detected using the model generated at: https://github.com/ablanco1950/DetectTrafficSign before recognition.

-Creation of the necessary file structure from the dataset downloaded from https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign which is supposed to appear as archive (14).zip, once decompressed , execute:
+Creation of the necessary file structure from the dataset downloaded from https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign which is supposed to appear as archive (14).zip,(inn practice only 39,209 records can be downloaded for train and the decompressor seems to stop at the end).
+Once decompressed , execute:

 Create_DirTrafficSign_Resnet.py